Biographies of 2014 Lecturers

 - Neal G. Simon, Ph.D., Professor of Biological Sciences, has over 25 years research experience in behavioral neurobiology.
 His research in drug development, hormone-neurotransmitter interactions, and behavioral regulation has been supported by the National Institutes of Health, the National Science Foundation, the Ben Franklin Northeast Tier Technology Partnership, the Life Sciences Greenhouse of Central PA, and the H.F Guggenheim Foundation, and private corporations.
 Dr. Simon serves on foundation and scientific advisory boards and consults for biotechnology companies.
 Dr. Simon received a B.A. with honors from the State University of New York at Binghamton, the M.S. and Ph.D. from Rutgers University, and was a National Research Service Postdoctoral Fellow at the State University of New York at Stony Brook.
 In 1996, he served as a Distinguished Research Professor at Université Louis Pasteur in Strasbourg, France.

-- Vassie Ware, Ph.D., Associate Professor of Biological Sciences, received her BA from Brown University, her MPhil and PhD from Yale University, and did her postdoctoral training at Brown University.
+- Vassie Ware, Ph.D., Professor of Biological Sciences, received her BA from Brown University, her MPhil and PhD from Yale University, and did her postdoctoral training at Brown University.
 Her laboratory studies species-specific differences in ribosome maturation in eukaryotic cells, with special interests in ribosomal RNA (rRNA) processing and rRNA-ribosomal protein interactions.
 Dr. Ware is the Co-director of the HHMI-sponsored undergraduate education initiative at Lehigh.
-She also serves as Co-director of the Distance Education MS Molecular Biology Program and as the Chair of the Infrastructure Committee in the Department of Biological Sciences.
+She also serves as Co-director of the Distance Education MS Molecular Biology Program and is a member of the Graduate and Infrastructure Committees in the Department of Biological Sciences.
 Dr. Ware teaches courses at the undergraduate and graduate levels, primarily in the areas of molecular genetics and molecular cell biology.

 - Ryan D. Wynne, Ph.D., is an Assistant Professor of Biological Sciences at St. Thomas Aquinas College.
 Ryan received his BA in biochemistry/chemistry from East Stroudsburg University, his PhD in biochemistry from Lehigh University and did his postdoctoral training at the University of Rochester.
 His past research focused on the role estrogen plays in protecting the brain from degeneration following injury.
 Ryan’s current research focuses on understanding how hormones shape both the structure of the vertebrate brain as well as behavior.